 Your employees may show up to work every day, but do they put in a full day’s work?
 Chances are, they don’t.

-Nearly 90 percent of employees say they waste time on the job every day.
+Nearly 90% of employees say they waste time on the job every day.
 For most, it’s an hour or less, but more than one-fourth of employees admit to wasting two or more hours in the course of a workday.
-They may be checking their phones, surfing the Internet, socializing online or with coworkers, taking longer-than-usual breaks or just goofing off.
+They may be checking their phones, surfing the Internet, bad at time management, socializing online or with coworkers, taking longer-than-usual breaks or just goofing off.

 Are Restrictive Controls the Answer?

 Concerned managers add up those wasted minutes and consider the cost to their business.
 They may give the wayward employee something — anything — to do, put restrictive controls in place to monitor Internet usage and block websites, or require employees to track their time.
 But small business expert Gene Marks recommends a different approach.

 “Give your employees specific deliverables, so your business runs the way you want it to; and leave it up to them to do what they have to do,” he says.
 “If people are showing up and getting their jobs done, it’s not a problem.
 If they aren’t, that’s a whole other discussion.”

 A hands-off approach is especially vital for the growing millennial workforce, Marks says.
 These younger workers often want and expect more independence and mobility, and they thrive on it.
 Micromanaging anyone is likely to backfire, but millennials in particular will quickly find it a good reason to move on.

 A better solution is to lay the groundwork for a self-motivated team that gets the job done without your constant heedfulness.
 These tips can help.